MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 that should be used to contact this alternative service.
 If this key is not present, clients SHALL use the origin server's port number.

-The presentation format of the SvcParamValue is a numeric value between 0 and 65535 inclusive.
-Any other values (e.g. the empty value) are syntax errors.
+The presentation `value` of the SvcParamValue is a decimal number between 0 and 65535 in ASCII.
+Any other `value` (e.g. an empty value) is a syntax error.

 The wire format of the SvcParamValue is the corresponding 2 octet numeric value in network byte order.